algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 We can also try to use the cache more efficiently by controlling where each tree layer is stored in the cache hierarchy.
 We can do that by prefetching nodes to a [specific level](/hpc/cpu-cache/prefetching/#software-prefetching) and using [non-temporal reads](/hpc/cpu-cache/bandwidth/#bypassing-the-cache) during queries.

-I implemented these two optimizations: the one with a block size of 32 and the one where the last read is non-temporal.
+I implemented two versions of these optimizations: the one with a block size of 32 and the one where the last read is non-temporal.
 They don't improve the throughput:

 ![](../img/search-bplus-other.svg)